-West Cork Development Partnership employs a Rural Recreation Officer as part of the Rural Recreation Programme.
+West Cork Development Partnership employs two Rural Recreation Officers as part of the Rural Recreation Programme.

-The responsibilities of this person include the following:
+The responsibilities of the Rural Recreation Officers include the following:

-• Management of the Walks Scheme for the Sheep’s Head Way and the Beara Way in Cork.
+- Management of the Walks Scheme for the Sheep’s Head Way, the Beara Way in Cork, and the Slí Gaeltacht Mhúscraí.

 The Walks Scheme